Causality and the Modeling of the Measurement Process in Quantum Theory: Classical Physics and the Efficient Cause: The End of the Potential Realm

+The philosophy which was developed after Descartes kept {\it res cogitans} (thought) and {\it res extensa} (entities as acquired by the senses) as separated realms.\footnote{The fact that {\it res cogitans}, the soul, was related to the {\it indefinite} realm of potentiality can be found already in Aristotle's {\it De Anima}.
+That {\it res extensa}, i.e. the entities as characterized by the principles of logic, relate to the actual realm is something that would be developed by Newton's mechanics.
+Indeed, after Descartes Newtonian physics would become in the XVIII century a physics of actual entities.} As Heisenberg \cite[p.
+73]{Heis58} makes the point: ``Descartes knew the undisputable necessity of the connection, but philosophy and natural science in the following period developed on the basis of the polarity between the `res cogitans' and the `res extensa', and natural science concentrated its interest on the `res extensa'.
+The influence of the Cartesian division on human thought in the following centuries can hardly be overestimated, but it is just this division which we have to criticize later from the development of physics in our time.''
 This materialistic conception of science based itself on the main idea that extended things exist as being definite, that is, in the actual realm of existence.
 With modern science the actualist Megarian path was recovered and potentiality dismissed as a problematic and unwanted guest.
 The transformation from medieval to modern science coincides with the abolition of Aristotelian hylomorphic metaphysical scheme ---in terms of potentiality and actuality--- as the foundation of knowledge.
 However, the basic structure of Aristotelian logic still remained the basis for correct reasoning.
 As noted by Verelst and Coecke:

-\begin{quotation} { ``Dropping Aristotelian metaphysics, while at the same time continuing to use Aristotelian logic as an empty `reasoning apparatus' implies therefore loosing the possibility to account for change and motion in whatever description of the world that is based on it.
+\begin{quotation} { ``Dropping Aristotelian metaphysics, while at the same time continuing to use Aristotelian logic as an empty `reasoning apparatus' implies therefore losing the possibility to account for change and motion in whatever description of the world that is based on it.
 The fact that Aristotelian logic transformed during the twentieth century into different formal, axiomatic logical systems used in today's philosophy and science doesn't really matter, because the fundamental principle, and therefore the fundamental ontology, remained the same.
-This `emptied' logic actually contains an Eleatic ontology, that allows only for static descriptions of the world." \cite[p.
+This `emptied' logic actually contains an Eleatic ontology, that allows only for static descriptions of the world.'' \cite[p.
 7]{VerelstCoecke}} \end{quotation}